 Eight subjects, all of whom had a positive DAT, experienced transient drug-related hemolytic reactions, which were associated with elevated bilirubin, elevated lactate dehydrogenase, and a decrease in hemoglobin level within two days after the infusion of Privigen.
 Two of the eight subjects were clinically anemic but did not require clinical intervention; these cases resolved uneventfully.

 Four other subjects with active bleeding were reported to have developed anemia without evidence of hemolysis.

-The following adverse reactions have been identified and reported during the postapproval use of IGIV products.12
+In addition, the following adverse reactions have been identified and reported during the post-approval use of immune globulin products.14

-- Respiratory: Apnea, Acute Respiratory Distress Syndrome (ARDS), TRALI, cyanosis, hypoxemia, pulmonary edema, dyspnea, bronchospasm
+- Respiratory: Apnea, Acute Respiratory Distress Syndrome (ARDS), TRALI, cyanosis, hypoxemia, pulmonary edema, bronchospasm

 - Integumentary: Stevens-Johnson syndrome, epidermolysis, erythema multiforme, bullous dermatitis

 Read the Privigen (immune globulin intravenous) Side Effects Center for a complete guide to possible side effects

 The passive transfer of antibodies with immunoglobulin administration may interfere with the response to live virus vaccines such as measles, mumps, rubella, and varicella [see PATIENT INFORMATION].15